 Like all travel changes when you have kids, the same goes for city trips.
 Family city trips really aren’t the same as city trips for couples, especially when you have young kids.
 Regular breaks for food, play and relaxation are requirements for a fun city trip with kids.
 And you really shouldn’t leave your hotel or Airbnb apartment without a daypack full of snacks, baby wipes and your baby carrier.
 Even though the experience is quite different, we love discovering new cities with our little world traveler.
 We also play local tourist a lot in our hometown Haarlem.

 Our son has just turned 4 and we clearly see how different ages require different travel approaches.
+And different travel accessories too.
+When our little world traveler was really young, a baby carrier and/or stroller were on our packing list, but this has now changed to good walking shoes and toys… lots of toys.
 As he grows older, he has a better idea of what he wants and how he wants it.
 Which can sometimes make life more difficult, but is also fantastic to observe.
 In our experience, it’s definitely easier to travel with a baby than with a toddler or preschooler!

 Age 1,5: visiting many cities in South East Asia